kingmoc/single-page-checkout-cjs-react/README.md

 #### Let's add the necessary buttons ...

 Our buttons will be added in our `<CartItems />` component.
-There are many ways to present this feature but in our example will have three elements:
+There are many ways to present this feature, but in our example will have three elements:
 - Minus button
 - Input
 - Add button